winzou/CacheBundle/README.md

 Configuration
 -------------
-When using FileCache, if you don't want to store your cache files in `ROOT_DIR/cache/ENV/winzou_cache`, then define the absolute path in your config.yml:
+When using FileCache, if you don't want to store your cache files in `ROOT_DIR/cache/ENV/winzou_cache` (default value), then define the absolute path in your config.yml:

     winzou_cache:
         options:
             cache_dir: %kernel.root_dir%/cache/%kernel.environment%/MyAppCache
     # or    cache_dir: /tmp/MyAppCache/%kernel.environment%

-If you want to define in only one place the driver you want to use, you would like the default_driver option.
+If you want to define in only one place the driver you want to use, you will like the default_driver option:

     winzou_cache:
         options: